NicoJLaur/windows-server-2025-lab/docs/04-initial-server-configuration.md

 A domain controller should always use a static IP address to ensure clients can consistently locate Active Directory and Domain services.

 ### Preferred DNS
-This will be a temporary decision to prepare the server into becoming the domain controller.
-The preferred DNS server was configured as the server's own IP address because the server will host Active Directory integrated DNS service after promotion.
+Although the DNS Server role has not yet been installed, the preferred DNS server was configured to use the server's own IP address in preparation for Active Directory deployment.
+After domain promotion, DC01 will host the Active Directory-integrated DNS zone and become authoritative for internal name resolution.

 ## Validation